openshift-knative/serverless-operator/README.md

 `make images` and all images in this repository will now be built and pushed to your docker repository.

+#### Creating the images on cluster

+`make images` requires docker or podman to build images, by setting `ON_CLUSTER_BUILDS=true` env variable, `make images` will build images using OpenShift Build and they will be available at the in-cluster registry `image-registry.openshift-image-registry.svc:5000/openshift-marketplace/<image_name>`.

+To install the system using those images, use `DOCKER_REPO_OVERRIDE=image-registry.openshift-image-registry.svc:5000/openshift-marketplace`

 ### Installing the system

 Use the appropriate make targets or scripts in `hack`: